varsha14692/jayway-code/README.md

-# Estore sales predict
+# Estore sales predict:

 Predict the estore sales using the Python Pandas library.

-# Questions for missing data
+# Questions for missing data:

 1. Should we remove all the missing data from dataframe?
 2. Or should we convert the missing values as a fixed value?